Very cute or very weird...Cairo-Asyut

 The little girl who sells pickled vegetables and olives in one of Asyut's souks, or markets

-have had to acknowledge more 'Welcomes' than I can recall, had to return more salaam alekums
+more 'Welcomes' than I can recall, had to return more salaam alekums

 than is healthy.
 I feel like I have met everyone here, and every one of them is thirsty to know about me, my country, my family, my children(!), my job, my likes, my name... it is very exhausting, but also very wonderful.
 These people shake my hand and ply me with enough tea to drown a herd of camels, and they expect nothing in return.